DannyBoyNYC/midterm/readme.md

 You will also need to create some data for the page.
 Use the `recipes.json` file in the `data` directory as a guide to creating your own `reviews.json` file.
 (Note - if you use quotations in your content you will need to escape them with `\`.)

+For extra bonus points you can create a detail page for one of your entries (similar to how we set up the Lasagna detail page).